amorawskanew/A-cup-of-tea-Project-2/README.md

 Deployment went pretty well.There wasn't any differences between development and deployed version except for my email.html file background picture( css/style.css class= background-picture) that disappeared.
 I manimulted this picture in photoshop and made it look the way I wanted ( resized/blured..), but deployed version didn't appreciated my artistic efforts:)) and rejected it.
 I used insted one of online pictures.
 Also, my READme file looks slightly different from my original version, some parts of the text are misplaced and all th colors and bold/italic styles are gone too.
+Also, my deployed version seems to be loading slower than my developement one.
+I have removed some of extra files (pictures, notes- and it did help a bit, but didn't eliminat the problem entirely.
+Sometimes it workes very well other times thereis a delay between loading the pictures and the rest of the wbsite. )

 Credits